wildtruc/winestarter/README.md

 -------

+**IMPORTANT MESSAGE** (12/12/2018): I have severe heals issue and I don't really know if I could still manage my project alive.
+I will try to continue to fix bugs and answer to issues and questions, but I can't tell about the future.
+It's strongly recommanded to fork to an active dev structure.

 **NOTICE**: It important for us to get feedback and bug reports from you.
 Don't leave us in darkness.

 **WARNING v1.02**: This update need a `git pull` before `make update`, only way for new pngs to take place.
 This is the default method when new content comes out.